clement-c/SpaceProgram/Deliverables/02_GLSphere/README.md

 - Events
   - [ ] Window resize, glViewport
   - [ ] App events / actions
-  - [ ] User action tied to events (key press, key hold)
+  - [ ] User action tied to events (key press)
-- Animation
-  - [ ] Ease in / out interpolation, time normalization from an epoch
 - Drawables
-  - [ ] Drawable object (to be transformed into an Entity/Component later)
+  - [ ] Drawable entity

+Drawable Entity limitation in this delierable:
+Create Components from data inside deliverable, use resource loading + static entities later.
+Resize is a recreation of a new entity rather than updating existing one

+Input limitations:
+Using raw input, no clever mapping or repeatability